cs3org/OCM-API/IETF-OCM-IP.md

 Protocol Server and to every other holder of the JWT, including a Receiving Party's user agent for applicable protocols.

-A delegated Token Server is trusted with token-signing authority and with the Share and identity information needed to issue credentials.
-A compromise of that server permits valid tokens to be minted within the scope of its published signing keys.

-TLS, HTTP Message Signatures, JWT signatures, and authenticated introspection establish which paired component made an assertion and protect exchanges in transit.
-They do not establish that a trusted endpoint is benign or that Resource content is safe.
 Bearer tokens grant access to their holder until they expire or cease to be accepted and therefore need to remain confidential.
+The cryptographic mechanisms authenticate assertions and protect exchanges in transit; they do not establish that Resource content is safe.

 The three modes make different availability and revocation trade-offs.
 Provisioned Integration depends on delivery of lifecycle requests.